 There are specifications that make this easier to do, but we still have to think about this as we design our systems.
 But, at least we don’t have to predict what problems might appear.
 Stitching stories can be difficult when you have to do everything from scratch.
 To make it simple, you can use monitoring frameworks.

 OpenTracing and OpenCensus are two distributed tracing frameworks that help you integrate tracing within your systems easily.
 Both of these have various APIs and libraries and provide multi-language support and have become an informal but standard approach for distributed tracing.
 OpenTracing is a vendor-agnostic tool that provides support for almost all popular languages such as Python, Java, etc. OpenCensus is based on Google’s Census which provides end-to-end functions from collecting traces to sending it to the backend in a common context format.

 Distributed Tracing: Your Storybook

-Let’s review why distributed tracing will be so important in this new year.
+Let’s review why distributed tracing will be so important in the coming years.

 We know that software systems are climbing higher in complexity.
 We also know that we’re slicing these systems into smaller and smaller deployable pieces, even down to the function.
 These systems are now too complex for our human minds to anticipate all the problems that might arise from their use.
 We need to put tooling in place that can quickly detect and fix these risks we can’t anticipate.

 Distributed tracing is one of the best ways to track down these unexpected problems.
 It doesn’t assume what problems will crop up in the system.
 Instead, tracing tells a story across a network, and we’re good at following stories.
-If you’re responsible for any of these systems, distributed tracing is an absolute must for 2020.
+If you’re responsible for any of these systems, distributed tracing is an absolute must.